abpframework/abp/docs/en/Tutorials/Part-8.md

 {{if DB == "EF"}}

-> **EF Core tip**: Entity Framework Core has a **change tracking** system and **automatically saves** any change to an entity at the end of the unit of work (You can simply think that the ABP Framework automatically calls `SaveChanges` at the end of the method).
+> **EF Core Tip**: Entity Framework Core has a **change tracking** system and **automatically saves** any change to an entity at the end of the unit of work (You can simply think that the ABP Framework automatically calls `SaveChanges` at the end of the method).
 So, it will work as expected even if you don't call the `_authorRepository.UpdateAsync(...)` in the end of the method.
 If you don't consider to change the EF Core later, you can just remove this line.

 {{end}}